 Within a politically-driven environment, even your most dedicated people may still lose interest in their work and attend office just for the pay cheque.
-Office politics can prevent your team from working to the best of their abilities and will therefore impact upon engagement, productivity and ultimately profit.
+Office politics can prevent your team from working to the best of their abilities and will, therefore, impact upon engagement, productivity and ultimately profit.

 How to advise your people to use office politics in the ‘right way’

 Political proficiency is a skill that can be improved and utilised to gain an organisational advantage.
-However, the last thing you want is all your employees ruthlessly adopting different strategies to gain advantage at someone else’s expense.
+However, the last thing you want is all your employees ruthlessly adopting different strategies to gain an advantage at someone else’s expense.

 Sit Back & Observe:

-Through considered observation your people will notice the best ways to conduct themselves to be successful within your organisation, whilst aligning to the values and culture.
+Through considered observation, your people will notice the best ways to conduct themselves to be successful within your organisation, whilst aligning to the values and culture.

 By observing other successful employees, they will be able to identify best practices in various situations.
-This will help them to adapt their own approaches and tailor them so they are in-keeping with the companies’ desired practices.
+This will help them to adapt their own approaches and tailor them so they are in keeping with the companies’ desired practices.

 Be the change you want to see: